keejelo/EasyDialogBox/js/test/README.txt

 The new in this version is:

--> Dialogboxes are now created in DOM and memory with the "create" function, hidden in DOM.
+-> Dialogboxes are now created in DOM and memory at once with the "EasyDialogBox.create()" function.
+   (Before dialogbox was only created in memory, and the DOM element was created with "obj.show()" )

--> Created a "hide" function that can hide the dialogbox by doing: myObj.hide();
+-> Added a "hide" function that hides the dialogbox when doing: myObj.hide();
    It will still exist in DOM, but hidden (with css).
    This function also fires: myObj.onHide();